OpenAstronomy/action-skip-ci/README.md

 If it does, the job running this action will fail, thus preventing downstream jobs or steps from running.
 Otherwise, jobs will run as usual.

+The directives above are the defaults, but they could be customized using `SKIP_DIRECTIVES` (see example below).

 Non-pull request event will not be affected.
 This is because we want the CI to run when a PR is merged even though its last commit has a directive to skip CI for that PR.